tenbonks/gravBALL/README.md

 I would like to implement a scalable canvas screen but after trying its proved difficult to implement, mainly the verticle attribute of the canvas.

-I would like to implement a full screen option, so the canvas will take up the entire displaye, this is mainly for small mobile devices as currently the dimensions of the game wont work on mobile
+I would like to implement a full screen option, so the canvas will take up the entire display, this is mainly for small mobile devices as currently the dimensions of the game won't work on mobile, Id like to be able to have it work like an app on mobile, as typically you wouldn't visit a website to play a game on mobile devices.

 ---